lynnfaraday/aresmush.com/_root/fs3/fs3.3/index.md

 # What's New in Third Edition?

-* Instead of a fixed number of chargen points, characters are assigned a Power Level to reflect the relative power of their abilities.
-* Skill Ratings go from 1-8 instead of 1-12, with better descriptions of what the different levels represent.
+* Skill Ratings go from 0-8 instead of 1-12, with better descriptions of what the different levels represent.
-* Attributes have been replaced by Talents, which give you bonus dice when rolling related skills.
-* Traits are a new type of Ability that reflect miscellanous characteristics that don't fit as skills.
+* Attributes have been expanded, and are no longer locked after chargen.
 * Background Skills are now unrated, like Languages.
 * Quirks are gone, replaced by RP Hooks.
+* Dice now go against a TN6 instead of TN7, increasing successes.
+Defaulting to an attribute works differently.
-* Various other tweaks to the dice, XP costs and gain, and more.
+* Various other tweaks to the dice, XP, and more.

 # Copyright and License